 The elected standing committees of the faculty shall be those listed below.
 All elected standing committees of the faculty, with the exception of the Advisory Committee, will be chaired by one of their elected faculty members.
 Chairs of elected committees shall be chosen by continuing and incoming committee members in April of each year and announced at May faculty meetings.
-Nominations for all elected committees except the Faculty Conference Committee will be made by the Faculty Conference Committee, jointly with the president and the dean of faculty, followed by nominations from the floor and by petition.
-With the exception of the Advisory Committee on Appointments, Reappointments, and Promotions, all elected committees may appoint faculty to fill vacancies of one semester or less.
+Nominations for all elected committees except the Faculty Conference Committee will be made by the Faculty Conference Committee, followed by nominations from the floor and by petition.
+With the exception of the Advisory Committees may appoint faculty to fill vacancies of one semester or less.